coral-xyz/anchor/README.md

 ### :warning: **This is a forked version of Anchor**

-In order to keep up with Solana's rapid software release schedule and publish testnet-compatable versions of Cronos, we use this forked version of Anchor in development.
+In order to keep up with Solana's rapid release schedule and publish testnet-compatable versions of Cronos, we use this forked version of Anchor in development.
 This dependency versions in this repo are automatically updated to latest `BETA_CHANNEL` release of Solana.
 To learn more, please see the [Solana release](https://github.com/solana-labs/solana/blob/master/RELEASE.md) documentation.

 ---